dysphie/sm-tickbase-manipulation-fix/README.md

   - How far ahead from server time a client is allowed to be (don't touch unless you know what you're doing)

 - `sm_tickbase_shift_log_seconds` (Default: 25)
   - Logs the name and steamID of clients that are ahead of server time by more than this many seconds.
+Set to 0 to disable

     **Important note: A detection does not mean a client is cheating**.
 However, repeated offenses in a short period most certainly do